luapower/luapower-all/nw.md

 #### `win:close()`

 Close the window and destroy it.
-Any children are closed first.
+Children are closed first.

 #### `win:dead() -> t|f`